yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 h2.
 The getnulls method
-This method goes through all class non indexed fields (the ones that their data is stored within the byte array) and place into a {{long}} data type field indication for the ones with null value using a bit map.
+This method goes through all class non indexed fields (the ones that their data is stored within the byte array) and place into a `long` data type field indication for the ones with null value using a bit map.
 {code}
 private long getnulls()
 {